cockroachlabs-field/crdb-geo-tourist/README.md

 ```
 **NOTE:** `./load_osm_stdin.py` creates the `osm` table and the GIN index if they don't already exist.

-[The Flask app](./map_app.py) runs one of two variations of a query, depending on whether the
+[The Flask app](./map_app.py) runs one of two variations of a query, depending
-environment variable `USE_GEOHASH` is set and, if so, its value (`true` or `false`), as shown in
+on whether the environment variable `USE_GEOHASH` is set and, if so, its value
-the following code block (line numbers have been added here).
-The main difference is that, when
+(`true` or `false`), as shown in the following code block (line numbers have
+been added here).
+The main difference is that, when `USE_GEOHASH` is set to
-`USE_GEOHASH` is set to `true`, the GIN index is not used, but rather the four character substring
+`true`, the GIN index is not used, but rather the four character substring of
-of the geohash of the point is used, which effectively constrains the search area to a +/- 20 km
+the geohash of the point is used, which effectively constrains the search area
-box.
-This `geohash4` column is the leading component of the primary key, so is indexed, allowing
+to a +/- 20 km box (see lines 14 - 17).
+This `geohash4` column is the leading
+component of the primary key, so is indexed, allowing this to perform very well
-this to perform very well while also having lower impact on data load speeds.
-Now, if this query
+while also having lower impact on data load speeds.
+Now, if this query was
-was more complex than "find me the N closest points within a radius of X", the GIN index would be
+more complex than "find me the N closest points within a radius of X", the GIN
-preferable since it permits far more complex comparisons.
+index would be preferable since it permits far more complex comparisons.

 ```
  1	  sql = """